ChappuisDaniel/TB-Micorr/README.md

 > conda install -c anaconda boto3

+Plese note that boto needs AWS user keys to allow the scripts to work wit AWS APIs.
+Refere to AWS documentation to learn how to assign premissions to a user and get the key pair.

 We need to install BeatifulSoup Library.
 It is use to clean fetched data of all HTML tags and clean the text we'll submit to AWS Comprehend.

 > pip install beautifulsoup4